flashbots/suave-specs/specs/toliman/README.md

 ---
 title: Toliman Testnet
-description: Toliman is the first testnet for SUAVE.
+description: Toliman is the second testnet for SUAVE.
 It is a sandbox and foundation for building MEV applications in a decentralized and private manner, focused on developers.
 custom_edit_url: "https://github.com/flashbots/suave-specs/edit/main/specs/toliman/README.md"
 ---